Jarnomer/minishell/README.md

 Each module is then parsed and devided into `command`, `infile` and `outfile` arguments.

 Parser also checks if arguments should be expanded `$` or `joined` with previous argument.

+After modules are prepared, file operations are processed where heredocs are taken first.

 ## ♻️ Resources